Special routes of U.S. Route 27: Cedartown business loop

-U.S. Route 27 Business (US 27 Bus.) is a 4.222 mi business route of US 27 that exists entirely within the city limits of Cedartown, Georgia.
+U.S. Highway 27 Business (US 27 Bus.) is a 4.222 mi business route of US 27 that exists entirely within the city limits of Cedartown, Georgia.
 It is concurrent with State Route 1 Business (SR 1 Bus.) for its entire length.
 US 27 Bus./SR 1 Bus. begins at an intersection with US 27/SR 1/SR 100 (Martha Berry Highway) in the southern part of the city.
 This intersection is just north of the Cedar Valley Country Club.
 The business routes travel to the southeast and curve to the northwest.
 They travel on an overpass over US 27/SR 1/SR 100 and curve to the north-northwest and briefly parallel some railroad tracks of Norfolk Southern Railway.
 They intersect US 278/SR 6/SR 100 (Canal Street/Martin Luther King Jr. Boulevard).
-They pass the Cedartown Welcome Center and cross over some railroad tracks of CSX.
+They pass the Cedartown Welcome Center and cross over some railroad tracks of CSX Transportation.
 In downtown Cedartown, they pass Polk County Court House No. 2.
 They curve to the north-northeast and travel just to the west of Greenwood Cemetery.
 Then, they travel to the east of Peek Forest Park and Springdale Lake.
 They curve to the northeast and reach their northern terminus, a second intersection with US 27/SR 1 (Martha Berry Highway).
 Here, the roadway continues as Davis Road.
 The entire length of US 27 Bus./SR 1 Bus. is part of the National Highway System, a system of routes determined to be the most important for the nation's economy, mobility, and defense.

 The roadway that would eventually become US 27 Bus./SR 1 Bus. was established at least as early as 1919 as part of SR 1.
 By the end of 1934, US 27 was designated on the entire length of SR 1.
 In the first half of 1936, a portion of US 27/SR 1 in the southern half of the city had a "completed hard surface".
 Between September 1938 and July 1939, the portion in the northern part of the city also had a completed hard surface.
 In 1987, an eastern bypass of Cedartown, designated as SR 744, was proposed from south-southwest of the city to north-northeast of it.
 In 1991, US 27/SR 1 in the Cedartown area was shifted eastward, onto the path of SR 744, with US 278/SR 6, which was also shifted out of the main part of the city.
 The former path of US 27/SR 1 was redesignated as US 27 Bus./SR 1 Bus.